-Thanks to their antibodies, over half of pregnant women in North America are protected against fifth disease, and so are their fetus.
+About half of the adults in North America contracted fifth disease in their youth, which protects them against reinfection later in life.
 If an unprotected pregnant woman contracts fifth disease, there is a chance the fetus may become infected.
-In rare cases, the fetus could become severely anaemic and the mother could miscarry.
+In rare cases, she could miscarry.

 The risk of complications is greatest before 20 weeks of pregnancy.
 The risk is much lower after.
 If you come into contact with someone with fifth disease, talk to your health professional.
 He or she will be able to assess your situation.